Geotrails & Views

 Eycott Hill Nature Reserve:

 NY 394 301 Eycott Hill’s geological story goes back almost 500 million years.
 Ancient lava flows are sandwiched between older siltstones, mudstones and younger limestones.
-A leaflet can be downloaded here and educational resources here.
+Leaflet here (Note: White posts pushed over by cattle, walk southwest to follow trail) and educational resources here.
 Eycott is a SSSI, a National Geological (GCR) site and a Local Geological Site .
 Managed by Cumbria Wildlife Trust.

 Tarn Hows